TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         This property allows you to set a password which will be required when connecting to the VNC port.
-IMPORTANT: this password will be visible from the GZ of the CN and anyone with access to the serial port in the guest.
+IMPORTANT: this password will be visible from the GZ of the CN.
+For KVM anyone with access to the serial port in the guest can also see the password.
 Set to an empty string (default) to not require a password at this level.

+        Changing the password will require a reboot of the zone before the change becomes active.
+Reboots from inside the guest will not make the changed password active.

         type: string (8 chars max)
-        vmtype: kvm
+        vmtype: HVM
         listable: no
         create: yes
         update: yes